Cloudy17g35/find-word-in-book/README.md

 book text (possible books are in location: find_word_in_book/config.json)

-For now possible books are:
+for now possible books are:

 * Moby Dick (Herman Melville)
 * Idiot (Fyodor Dostoevsky)